jundalisay/superbnetlify/content/en/social/economics/principles/part-1/chapter-01.md

 ## Absolute Demand

 In our example, Adam was the man among the 3 men who loved his own wife so much that he gave the highest nominal price for the cake for her.

 Let us imagine that he wants to give her a bouquet of flowers, worth $20, on every day of the year instead of just during her birthday.
 This will cost him nominally $7,300 per year.

 ```
 20 * 365 = 7,300
 ```

 Let us assume that his budget was only $365 or $1 per day.
+He would thus wish either:
+- that the $20 bouquet were only $1, or
+- that he had a $7,300 budget.

-He would thus wish that the $20 bouquet were only $1.
-This wishful demand is what we call "**absolute demand**".
+Both these wishful demands are what we call "**absolute demand**".

 The engines of an economy are thus:
 - Effective Demand for short-term and medium-term movement, dynamism, development, or growth